softworkz/embyuserwiki/Media Browser Connect.md

 Inviting a friend is easy.
 Open the server dashboard and navigate to **Users**.
 Then in the **Guests** section, click the + button to invite a new guest.

+You'll be prompted to enter their Media Browser username or email address.
+If they don't have one yet that's ok, simply enter their email address and they'll be sent an invitation to signup.

 For a detailed guide on inviting a guest, see [Guests](Guests).

 ## Guide for Users